 Study abroad students will take many of their classes through the Faculty of Business and Economics.
 Its School of Business is one of Asia's top-rated.
 The School of Business takes an entrepreneurial approach and seeks to foster creativity, competition, and a long-range view.

 Students take four or five classes while studying abroad at HKU for a total of twelve to fifteen credits.
+It's important to note that a 6 credit course at HKU is equivalent to a 3 credit course at Bentley.
 As per Bentley's partnership agreement with HKU, students are required to take at least 50% of their classes through the Faculty of Business and Economics (these classes are designated by the BUSI, ECON, and FINA course codes) and two additional classes from across the curriculum.

 The University of Hong Kong follows the Hong Kong standard of education.
 Professors may put more emphasis on memorization of class materials and may put more of the responsibility for succeeding in students' hands.
 Final grades are likely to be based on fewer components than Bentley students are accustomed to: the final grade may depend solely on a mid-term exam and a final exam.